Bachelor of Construction Project Management

 Course Structure

-To be eligible for the Bachelor of Construction Project Management, you are required to complete 24 units (360 credit points) as set out in the Units section, below.
+To be eligible for the Bachelor of Construction Project Management, you are required to complete 24 units (360 credit points) over three years as set out in the Units section, below.

 Units